 Pine Log State Forest offers many recreational opportunities for the outdoor enthusiast, including camping, wildlife viewing, picnicking, hiking, bicycling, swimming, fishing and hunting.

-A campground with 20 campsites can be found at the Pine Log State Forest Recreation Area.
+The Sand Pond Campground can be found at the Pine Log State Forest Recreation Area.
 All sites are fully equipped with electric and water hook-ups.
-Restrooms with showers and a sanitary dumping station are located on site.
-Camping is limited to 14 consecutive days during any 30 day period.
-A senior citizens (65 and over) and disabled persons discount is available.
+Restrooms with showers and a sanitary dumping station are located on-site.

-A group camping area is available for youth groups.
-There are two sites within the area that may be reserved separately for small groups or together for a larger group.
+The Sand Pond Group Camp is available for youth groups.
 There are two small picnic pavilion areas, fire rings and access to water.
-The area is near the restroom and shower facilities, but separate from other camping.
+The area is near the restroom and shower facilities but separate from other camping.

-Three (3) primitive campsites are available.
-These campsites are dispersed along Pine Log Creek.
-Camping is limited to a maximum of five people per site.
+Primitive campsites are available and are dispersed along Pine Log Creek.
 Primitive campers are not entitled to use of restrooms or shower facilities.
-Reservations are required for these sites to receive the combination to the locked gate**.
+A gate combination is required to access the primitive campsites.